KamilaBorowska/old-xfix.github.io/_posts/2012-10-21-travis-add-and-forget.md

 title:  Travis - add and forget
 ---
 So, you may have heard that Travis is nice build testing service.
-It is - I even use it for JavaScript project.
+It is - I even use it for my JavaScript projects.
 But, guess what will happen if somebody uses Travis incorrectly.

 The problem is about one of the most commonly languages made by [bad developers][1] for [bad developers][2].
 But this article isn't